arviaja/measurediskio/README.md

 # measurediskio
 A shell script which allows you to measure your disk I/O performance

+## Warning !!!
+*This script can potentially destroy data on your disk.
+Use at your own risk.
+Use only on spare disks or partitions!*

 ##
 Tested on:
 - MacOS 13.4